oasislabs/oasis-gateway/docs/publicAPI.md

 One particularity about the public API is the managemnet of sessions.
 The developer-gateway currently exposes an HTTP endpoint for the public API.
 However, the nature of some of the exposed APIs is asynchronous, that is, it's unclear when a response will be ready.
-So, we chose an asynchronous model for the asynchronous APIs (Service Execute, Service Deploy).
+We chose an asynchronous model for the asynchronous APIs (Service Execute, Service Deploy).
 In this model, a mailbox of messages is allocated per session and the client can poll that mailbox to receive new notifications on the successes and failures of the